 TGm editor: Please channge the paragraph as follows:

-For non-AP MLO, if an AP with dot11DeviceIDActivated equal to true receives an Association Request frame that includes an Extended RSN Capabilities field with the Device ID Support field equal to 1 from a non-AP STA, the AP may provide both a device ID and, if dot11PASNActivated is true, a PASN ID using the procedure described below:
+(#10)If an AP or an AP MLD with dot11DeviceIDActivated equal to true receives an Association Request frame that includes an Extended RSN Capabilities field with the Device ID Support field equal to 1 from a non-AP STA or a non-AP STA affiliated with a non-AP MLD, respectively, the AP or the AP MLD may provide both a device ID and, if dot11PASNActivated is true, a PASN ID using the procedure described below:

-1) When using FILS authentication and the non-AP STA did not provide a device ID in the Device ID element in the Association Request frame, the AP may provide a device ID in the Device ID element setting the Device ID Status field to 2 to indicate Not Applicable and, if dot11PASNActivated is true, a PASN ID in the PASN ID element setting the PASN ID Status field to 2 to indicate Not Applicable in the Association Response frame.
+1) When using FILS authentication and the non-AP STA or the non-AP MLD did not provide a device ID in the Device ID element in the Association Request frame, the AP or the AP MLD may provide a device ID in the Device ID element setting the Device ID Status field to 2 to indicate Not Applicable and, if dot11PASNActivated is true, a PASN ID in the PASN ID element setting the PASN ID Status field to 2 to indicate Not Applicable in the Association Response frame.

-2) When not using PASN or FILS authentication and the non-AP STA did not provide a device ID in the Device ID KDE in message 2 of the 4-way handshake, the AP may provide a device ID in the Device ID KDE setting the Device ID Status field to 2 to indicate Not Applicable and, if dot11PASNActivated is true, a PASN ID in the PASN ID KDE setting the PASN ID Status field to 2 to indicate Not Applicable in message 3 of the 4-way handshake.
+2) When not using PASN or FILS authentication and the non-AP STA or the non-AP MLD did not provide a device ID in the Device ID KDE in message 2 of the 4-way handshake, the AP or the AP MLD may provide a device ID in the Device ID KDE setting the Device ID Status field to 2 to indicate Not Applicable and, if dot11PASNActivated is true, a PASN ID in the PASN ID KDE setting the PASN ID Status field to 2 to indicate Not Applicable in message 3 of the 4-way handshake.

+(#10)NOTE—For MLO,the AP MLD shall consider whether dot11PASNActivated is true for the affiliated AP receiving the Association Request frame other than the AP MLD with which it is affiliated, because the affliated AP may serve non-EHT non-AP STA and support PASN authenticaiton while the AP MLD does not support PASN authentication

 P3233L38